 Coats: Standard, and Rex

-Colors: Blue, Siamese, and Merle.
-But I also sometimes have: Platinum, Mink, Pearl, Cinnamon, Fawn, Beige, Agouti, Black, and White
+Colors: Blue, Merle, Agouti, and Burmese But I also sometimes have: Platinum, Mink, Pearl, Cinnamon, Fawn, Beige, Siamese, Black, and White

 Markings: Self, Berkshire, Variegated, Veriberk, blaze, Irish

 After having rats for many years I started my rattery early 2010.
 I have been working with other breeders and have a mentor that helps me along the way.
 Here are some great site’s you may be interested in:

 They are pets only, which means I do not breed for feeders.
 Rats make wonderful pets.
 They are like a dog and cat mixed into a small little bundle.
 I also do not make money for what I do.
 The money I get goes right back into my rattery.
 Thank you for your interest.
 If you have any questions please feel free to contact me.

 DISCLAIMER: Many people see my website and assume I have the BEST rats alive.
 Please don’t put my rats at such a high standard!
 We are all ONLY human so to speak, including my rats.
 Although I only breed rats of good health and temperament, doesn’t mean something won’t present its self.
 Nothing is PERFECT in this world, and a lot of people assume I found perfection.
 I travel around Utah and also the surrounding states, in search of the best breed-able rats out there.
 I strive for health, temperament, and looks.
 I created this website ONLY to advertize the good rats I’ve found, spread information about rats, and because I love animals.